 As the new year arrives around the globe, special cakes and breads abound, as do long noodles (representing long life), field peas (representing coins), herring (representing abundance) and pigs (representing good luck).

-The particulars vary, but the general theme is the same: to sit down and share a meal with family and friends to usher in a year of prosperity.
-Here are some of the common traditions around the world and a few hints about where to partake in them:
+The particulars vary, but the general theme is the same: Share food and drink with family and friends to usher in a year of prosperity.
+Here are some of the common food New Year's food traditions in destinations around the world and a few suggestions about where to partake in them:

-Hoppin' John, American South
+1. Hoppin' John, American South

 A major New Year's food tradition in the American South, Hoppin' John is a dish of pork-flavored field peas or black-eyed peas (symbolizing coins) and rice, frequently served with collards or other cooked greens (as they're the color of money) and cornbread (the color of gold).
 The dish is said to bring good luck in the new year.

 Different folklore traces the history and the name of this meal, but the current dish has its roots in African and West Indian traditions and was most likely brought over by slaves to North America.
 A recipe for Hoppin' John appears as early as 1847 in Sarah Rutledge's "The Carolina Housewife" and has been reinterpreted over the centuries by home and professional chefs.

 The dish reportedly got its name in Charleston, South Carolina, and it is a veritable staple of Lowcountry cooking.
 So this is as good a place as any to eat it.

 Husk, the acclaimed restaurant of chef Sean Brock, often serves Hoppin' John, as does Charleston institution Hominy Grill.

 In Spain, they bring in the new year with 12 grapes.
 The tradition has spread to many Spanish-speaking countries.